metablockshq/metablocks.world/content/guideChapters/create-mint-test-case.md

 ---
 ## Outline

 Let us continue where we left.
 In this chapter, we will write a proper test case to test the `Create Mint` instruction.
+The final result can be referred [here](https://github.com/metablockshq/spl-token-chapters/tree/main/Chapter%203%20-%20Create%20Mint%20with%20Test%20Case)

 ```bash
 anchor test